saritasa-nest/saritasa-forge-admin/README.md

 # NetForge - Admin Panel for ASP.NET Core 6 & 7 & 8

-The NetForge is a library that provides a user-friendly and intuitive user interface for performing CRUD operations on your database entities within your .NET 6 and 7 applications.
+The NetForge is a library that provides a user-friendly and intuitive user interface for performing CRUD operations on your database entities within your .NET applications.

 ## How to use